MartyIce/martyice.github.io/_posts/2018-08-15-custom-ai-tracing-rendering.md

 <h3>Querying Data</h3>

 App Insight's visualization capabilities are extensive, but don't currently support embedding an charts in an external system (I believe the MSFT recommendation is <a href="https://docs.microsoft.com/en-us/azure/application-insights/app-insights-export-power-bi">exporting to Power BI</a>).
 However, they do support a <a href="https://dev.applicationinsights.io/">REST API</a> that can retrieve all the data, and with the plethora of javascript charting/graphing solutions, it's fairly straightforward wiring something up yourself.

-The <a href="https://github.com/Microsoft/ApplicationInsights-JS">App Insight Javascript SDK</a> doesn't appear to support querying data, but it's easy enough to wire up with a library like <a ref="https://github.com/axios/axios">Axios</a>.
+These examples are using the <a ref="https://github.com/axios/axios">Axios</a> JS library to invoke REST API calls.

 <h4>Javascript Chunk #3 - Establish Axios Bits</h4>